dimitri/pgcopydb/README.md

      The primary indexes are created as UNIQUE indexes at this stage.

-     Then the PRIMARY KEY constraints are created USING the just built index, allowing the primary key index itself to be created in parallel with other indexes on the same table.
+     Then the PRIMARY KEY constraints are created USING the just built indexes.
+This two-steps approach allows the primary key index itself to be created in parallel with other indexes on the same table, avoiding an EXCLUSIVE LOCK while creating the index.

   5. Then VACUUM ANALYZE is run on each target table as soon as the data and indexes are all created.